strongbugman/ant_nest/README.rst

 * High memory usage

-It`s a "feature" that asyncio eat large memory especially with high concurrent IO, we can set a concurrent limit("connection_limit" and "pool_limit") simply, but it`s complex to get the balance between performance and limit.
+It`s a "feature" that asyncio eat large memory especially with high concurrent IO, we can set a concurrent limit("connection_limit" or "concurrent_limit") simply, but it`s complex to get the balance between performance and limit.

 Todo
 ====